isl/Mapping-Memory-Manager/README.md

 Authors : Konstantina Konsolaki, Georgios Samaritakis

-This file is part of the FIMS webapp.
+This file is part of the the Mapping Memory Manager.